nwg/racket-wiki/Contributing-to-Racket.md

+> While Racket is much better documented than most free software, it could be improved.
+Debugging documentation requires a supply of ignorance, which is repidly used up as documentation testers learn what the documentation means.
+So when you find the documentation obscure, treat it as a documentation bug and report it.
+Maybe, when you become an expert and your supply of ignorance has run out, you can even propose patches to improve that documentation!

 See [[Code Improvements]] for a list of tasks.
 These are improvements to the Racket source.

 ## Guides to contributing to Racket